-Peru Travel: Great Alternative Treks to the Classic Inca Trail
+Great alternative to Classic Inca Trail - the Cachiccata Trek

 With Inca Trail passes filling up 3 months in advance (sometimes even faster during peak travel months) the last-minute Peru trekker can find themselves wondering what their options are when there's not a trail pass to be found.
 Well, don't fret, there are alternatives, and I am pleased to say they are excellent.

 If you want to stay within the same region as the Classic Inca Trail

 , consider the Salcantay trek.
 National Geographic Adventure

 did a feature on the Salcantay a few years ago called "Trekking to Macchu Picchu (The Cool Way)" -- and frankly, it's pretty cool.
 But the reason it's not as popular as the Classic Inca Trail is the Salcantay does not hike directly into Machu Picchu.
 This is a big deal for some folks -- and rightfully so; when you hike those steps up to the sun gate to over look Machu Picchu after 4 days of trekking through the Andes... it's truly special.

 There are actually options that combine the two; after about 4 days on the Salcantay, you can join up with the classic Inca Trail near the community of Huayabamba and finish the remainder of the trail into Machu Picchu.
 Equates to about 7 days of Andes trekking.